Poziom trudności: B2

 A2

 In contrastw przeciwieństwie, when parents in modern, industrialiseduprzemysłowiony, rozwinięty przemysłowo societies are asked about the quality of their sleep, they usually give it low marksoceniać to nisko / wystawić niską ocenę.
-In the German study, for example, mothers ratedocenili their satisfactionzadowolenie with their sleep 6.57 on a scaleskala of 0 to 10; fathers, 7.03.
+In the German study, for example, mothers ratedocenili their satisfactionzadowolenie with their sleep 6.57 on a scale of 0 to 10w skali od 0 do 10; fathers, 7.03.
 In the French study, nearlyprawie three-quarterstrzy czwarte of the mothers of three-month-oldstrzymiesięczne dzieci said they thought they had not had enough sleepnie dosypiać / nie mieć wystarczającej ilości snu.

 A2